Are You Spiritual But Not Religious?

 2. Buddhism is not about salvation or original sin.
 It’s not about becoming somebody different or going somewhere else.

-4. All depend on you!
+4. It all depend on you!
 In Buddhism, there is no savior.
-There’s no one who’s going to do it for us, no place we can hide out for safety.
+There’s no one who’s going to do it for us, no place we can hide, nobody to repent to.
+It all comes down to us.

-5. There is no received wisdom in Buddhism, nothing we must accept purely on the basis of somebody else’s spiritual authority.
+5. There is no received wisdom in Buddhism.
+There is nothing we must accept purely on the basis of somebody else’s spiritual authority.
 We have to test the teachings of Buddhism against our direct life experience, not against our opinions.

 6. Whatever works for you — no pressure.
 Today, people who want to explore Buddhism have many resources at their disposal.
 For the first time in history, all the schools and traditions of Buddhism are gathered in one place.
 You can practice meditation at home or go to a local center and practice with others.
 You can read a book, attend classes, or hear a lecture by a Buddhist teacher.

-7. And it works.
-In our own time, hundreds of thousands people all over the world are reporting that even a modest Buddhist practice has made their life better — they’re calmer, happier, and not as carried away when strong emotions arise.
+7. It works.
+Hundreds of thousands people all over the world are reporting that even a modest Buddhist practice has made their life better — they’re calmer, happier, and not as carried away when strong emotions arise.
 They’re kinder to themselves and others.